esgaelramos/MyMoneyUP/README.md

-# YourMoneyTrackerMail
+# MyMoneyUP
-YourMoneyTrackerMail is a django project for track your assets, and send a email with a report and a newsletter with the progress and performance of that assets.
+MyMoneyUP is a django project for track your assets, and send a email with a report and a newsletter with the progress and performance of that assets.
 Check in [mymoneyup.tech](https://mymoneyup.tech) :|